Reliable Actors with Retry Orchestration: Related Work

 \section{Related Work}

-\paragraph{Distributed actor runtimes} Our programming model and many aspects of its runtime implementation were inspired by Microsoft's {\em Distributed Application Runtime} (DAPR) project~\cite{dapr-website,dapr-github}.
-In particular, we agree that using external runtime processes to provide a programming language agnostic application mesh is a powerful technique for greatly simplifying the construction of cloud native applications.
-The two systems share many common properties, including using external runtime processes to mediate cross-component communication and enable dynamic service discovery, a virtual actor programming model for enabling runtime system management of fine-grained stateful components, a smooth transition from local development to the cloud via first class support for Kubernetes, and the use of language-specific SDKs to augment the runtime's generic REST API with idiomatic bindings for key languages and middleware frameworks.
+Our programming model and some aspects of its implementation were inspired by the {\em Distributed Application Runtime} (DAPR) project~\cite{dapr-website,dapr-github}.
+Both systems delegate dynamic service discovery and cross-component communication to a mesh of external runtime processes.
+The runtime exposes a language neutral REST API, but is augmented with SDKs for selected languages and middleware frameworks to simplify programming.

 The virtual actor model that is used by both DAPR and KAR was one of the main innovations of the Orleans system~\cite{Bykov:2011:OCC:2038916.2038932,bernstein2014orleans}.
-Orleans is a production-strength cross-platform framework for building robust, scalable distributed applications originally developed by Microsoft Research.
-Virtual actors, as realized in all three systems, improve on the usability of previous actor systems such as Akka~\cite{akka} and Erlang~\cite{erlang:cacm} by pulling the responsibility for actor placement and life-cycle management into the runtime system, thus greatly simplifying the task of the application programmer.
+Virtual actors improve on the usability of previous actor systems such as Akka~\cite{akka} and Erlang~\cite{erlang:cacm} by making actor placement and life-cycle management the responsibility of the runtime system instead of the application programmer.

-The most important area in which KAR goes beyond DAPR and Orleans is in the application-level fault tolerance capabilities KAR enables.
-Both previous systems view individual actors as the unit of fault tolerance and recovery, and make weaker guarantees than KAR does about the failure semantics of multi-actor interactions.
+The application-level fault tolerance capabilities enabled by KAR go beyond those provided by DAPR or Orleans.
+Both previous systems view individual actors as the unit of fault tolerance and recovery, and make weaker guarantees about the failure semantics of multi-actor interactions.
 DAPR and Orleans offer reliable, at-least-once message delivery, but do not guarantee that a successfully completed message will never be re-delivered as part of failure recovery.
+KAR is the only one of the three systems that fully explores the combination of call chain actor reentrancy and fault tolerance.
+Orleans 2.x did not correctly implement full call chain reentrancy~\cite{orleans-call-chain-bug}, and call chain reentrancy has been removed in later versions~\cite{orleans-call-chain-removed}.
+DAPR v1.6 provides call chain reentrancy as a preview feature that is not supported by any of its SDKs and does not describe how enabling it will interact with failure recovery~\cite{dapr-call-chain}.